Germanized/Fake-Vm/README.md

 ScareCrow VM for being a great reference (and a lesson in why open-source is awesome!). 👊 The Germanized Team for making this project possible! 🇩🇪 📧 Contact
 Got questions or feedback?
-Reach out to us at germanized@example.com or open an issue on GitHub!
+Reach out to me at github pls if you have any questions concerns or issues

 🎨 Screenshots
 Here’s a sneak peek at VMFake in action!